eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 }
 {{< / highlight >}}

-For our test data the query return the following results:
+For our test data the query returns the following results:

 ```
 [ friend=http://example.com/steve; name="Steve" ]